rsarwal/Data-Science-Portfolio/README.md

 # Data Science Portfolio - Raveena Sarwal

 ## About Me
 I am a passionate data professional with a keen interest in transforming complex data into meaningful insights.
-Self taught data analyst, I leverage various tools and techniques to solve real-world problems through data-driven approaches.
+I love to use various tools and techniques to solve real-world problems and infer data-backed results.

 ## Skills
 ### Technical Skills